-- 67. Those students with EHCPs or high needs funding agreements are allocated resources as specified in their plans and in line with The Sheffield Support Grid. - 68.
-Decisions on how to allocate resources for other students are made according to availability and the specific needs of the student. - 69.
-The SENDCo deploys learning support and other curriculum support to ensure that students with SEND benefit from specific interventions. - 70.
-The SENDCo applies for outreach support for identified students. - 71.
+Those students with EHCPs or high needs funding agreements are allocated resources as specified in their plans and in line with The Sheffield Support Grid.
+Decisions on how to allocate resources for other students are made according to availability and the specific needs of the student.
+The SENDCo deploys learning support and other curriculum support to ensure that students with SEND benefit from specific interventions.
+The SENDCo will liaise with external providers for support when required.

 Budget decisions are made in conjunction with the school governors and the Headteacher.